cgtrout/CGT_NesEmulator/README.md

 ---

 ## Basic NES Emulator
 #### A learning project not designed to be feature competitive with other emulators.
 Written in C++ for Windows.
+Recently just ported to SDL, so eventually a cross platform version will be released.

 Much of the code was written several years ago, and does not conform to the latest C++ standards in all cases.
 However, recently I have spent some time updating the project to be more conformant in several areas.